Why are we 100% Vegan at F&F?

 There are many reasons and we talk about them in the article but one where we get universal head nodding is the impact to our planet.
 The amount of animals on the planet for livestock purposes is just too many and the resulting greenhouse gases are having a devastating effect on our planet.

 We also disagree with testing on animals, it isn’t necessary in our opinion and it can happen in places you wouldn’t think about…more in the article.
+If we want to test let's test on humans!

 If you have a store where you know everything is vegan and cruelty free that’s a good place to start and removes any ambiguity.
 I’ve spoken to plenty of non vegans about this too and both of these reasons resonate with them; generally I find people want to do the best they can but we all need more information to be able to make informed decisions.
 Something we are very focused on at F&F is transparency; we seek to arm you with information and educate so that you have the power, and knowledge, to choose what's right for you.